-The most significant risk to the school would be an unexpected event that could damage the reputation of the school which, in turn, could have an impact on pupil numbers and resulted finance.
+The most significant risk to the school would be an unexpected event that could damage the reputation of the school which, in turn, could have an impact on pupil numbers and available funding as a result.

 This is mitigated through the school's critical incident policy.
 Along with the work that the school has done and continues to do to ensure our reputation and standing in the local community is strong.
 Which will contribute to the mitigation of this risk.